wri/gfw/.github/PULL_REQUEST_TEMPLATE.md

 ## Testing

-- Include any steps to verify the features this PR introduces
+- Include any steps to verify the features this PR introduces.
-- If this fixes a bug, include bug reproduction steps
+- If this fixes a bug, include bug reproduction steps.